7 Night Markets in Singapore That Add to the City's Glorious Nightlife

 Chinatown Street Markets lined with stalls (Source)

-Chinatowns, all over the world, have something unique for tourists and locals alike.
+Chinatowns worldwide have something unique for tourists and locals alike.
 In Singapore, it is the Chinatown street market.
 Though this is one of the few night markets in Singapore that are open throughout the day, the best time to visit is after dusk.
-The incredibly bright lights make the place both alluring and Instagram worthy.
+The incredibly bright lights make the place both alluring and Instagram-worthy.
 You will find all kinds of Chinese goods at this place, from authentic Chinese art to second-hand Chinese cell phones.
 There's only one rule- haggle all you can!

 Known for: Clothing, Handicraft, Homeware, Souvenirs, Street Food